(Want an invite? Drop me a note.)

 - We expect that we’ll treat others with respect.
 We encourage debate; we ask for patience, and we remind you that you’re here to learn and that means being open a diverse set of ideas.

-- This Slack is not a place for commercial activity (e.g. recruiting, or marketing your product) except in channels dedicated to that purpose (e.g. #jobs, #consulting-gigs, or #services).
+- This Slack is not a place for commercial activity (e.g. recruiting, or marketing your product/conference) except in channels dedicated to that purpose (e.g. #jobs, #consulting-gigs, #conferences, or #services).
+If you are just here to sell things and not contribute and learn, the community will notice quickly.
 If you see commercial behavior going down, direct message me, and I’ll fix it.

 - Just about all the administration control is available to all users.
 With great power comes great responsibility.
 Understand what the knobs and dials do before you start flipping and twisting them.